 Don’t drink any liquids over 300 ml at least two hours before bed.
 If you drink your protein shake and other supplements before bed, do it with less liquid.
 A dose of protein shake before bed doesn’t have to be made with 500 ml of water.

 However, all sleep is not of same quality.
 Napping, drowsing, dosing off are not substitutes for being asleep at least eight hours.
 Sleeping during the night is better than sleeping during the day.
-Those working the night shift should ensure 8-9 hours sleeping during the day and take extra care to get high-quality nutrients.
+Those working the night shift should ensure 8-9 hours sleeping during the day and take extra care to get high-quality nutrition.

 The most important and ideal elements of a good quality sleep